themaire/ecf_bancash_back_deployment/README.md

 ![Alt text](img/secrets_in_k8s.png)

 Proof of evironment variables works with internal Kubernetes secrets manager.
-To demonstrate, i was connected to a pod (on AWS!).
+To demonstrate, i was connected to a terminal console pod (on AWS!).
 You can see the three echo(s).
 ![ScreenShot](img/proof_k8s_secret_env.png)

 # Deployment complete!